isomerpages/moe-stpatricks/_curriculum/Academic Departments/Humanities.md

 ## **Humanities**

-#### To develop gentlemen who see the relevance of an education in the Humanities and are responsible and active citizens of Singapore and the world.
+#### <center>To develop gentlemen who see the relevance of an education in the Humanities and are responsible and active citizens of Singapore and the world.

 <img src="/images/2022_Migration/humanities%201.jpg"